bloch-elkouby-lab/website/research/projects.md

 %}

 {% capture text %}
-This study combines quantitative and qualitative approaches to examine suicidal ideation and crisis among high-risk patients.
+This project combines quantitative and qualitative approaches to examine suicidal ideation and crisis among high-risk patients.
 The quantitative segment investigates how self-compassion, therapeutic alliance, and disclosure behaviors relate to suicidality and treatment engagement.
 Simultaneously, the qualitative part explores the lived experiences of individuals with suicidal thoughts, focusing on the psychological, relational, and cultural factors influencing disclosure and recovery in psychotherapy.
 Together, these components aim to deepen understanding and improve interventions for those at risk.

 {% endcapture %}